hautakan/ManagerAndGame/README.md

 - Powersource (I used a power bank with 5V / 2.1A output to make the Manager portable)

 # How the Manager works and how to set it up
-- The first screen should guide the player to press the button down an keep it pressed.
+- The first screen should guide the player to press the button down and keep it pressed.
 The tasks are only displayed when the button is kept pressed down.
 - Tasks are given to players randomly.
 They are currently such that they match my game area.
 Please edit the them to your liking.
 There are examples in the rules.
 - You can set work shift length in the beginning of the code.
 A good length to start with is four minutes if you have 10+ players, 3 minutes if you have less.
-- When the first player presses the button, the timer starts to cound down.
+- When the first player presses the button, the timer starts to count down.
 - When the timer reaches zero, a sound is played and timer resets to original shift length.
 - A new work shift begins again when a player presses the button.